rmbw74/BangazonApi/README.md

 "lastActive": <string>
 }
 ```
-+firstName = Customer First Name
+firstName = Customer First Name

-+lastName = Customer last name
+lastName = Customer last name

-+lastActive = the date that the customer was last active in the system
+lastActive = the date that the customer was last active in the system
 ### PUT
 Sending a PUT request with the following object will update an EXISTING entry in the database.
 ```